renebrummel/ForNAV.TrainingModules/Modules/11 DataItems/DataItems.Trainer.md

 * Add the Balance header and field.
 Double check calculated field
 * Add a footer section with totals for the Balance field

+Explain how DataItems behave when you edit the report layout and when you edit the extension.

 ## Execution
 Duration: